schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Diploma

-A director waits at a opening.
+A director waits at an opening.

 ## Campaign